jarelllama/Scam-Blocklist/README.md

     - |         3 |       6% | stopgunscams.com
     - |      7979 |       8% | All sources

-*Dead domains are counted upon retrieval and are excluded from the blocklist.
+*The excluded % is of domains not included in the blocklist.
+Mostly dead and whitelisted domains.
 *Only active sources are shown.
 See the full list of sources in SOURCES.md.
 ```
 All data retrieved are publicly available and can be viewed from their respective [sources](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md).